Xzese/FB_Graph_Local_Auth/README.md

 # FB_Graph_Local_Auth

-This repository contains code to make an authentication server using the Facebook Graph API for local authentication on device.
+This repository contains code to make an authentication server using the Facebook Graph API for local authentication on a device or local network.
 This functionality was originally part of the [Smart Display App](https://github.com/yourusername/Smart-Display-App), but has been moved into a standalone repository.

 ## Setting Up the Authentication Server